 But which colleges require the SAT essay as a fundamental prerequisite for successful admission?
 How many other colleges recommend the SAT essay as a preferable educational achievement, though will still consider applications from those that did not take the SAT essay?

 The SAT essay was added to the test in March 2016 as optional, which has since been taken by millions of high school students and adult learners across the US.
 The SAT essay is an optional additional section to the standard test, which gives students 50 minutes to critically analyze a passage of text and scrutinize the author’s argument.

 Put simply, you write a brief passage of text of your own, analyzing how well or otherwise the author got their point across, and your justifications for your arguments.
 Test scores are then assigned, in accordance with the quality of your responses.

 Taking the SAT with the essay costs slightly more, though it’s a small price to pay - given how many colleges and universities recommend the SAT with essay.
 Of course, in each scenarios you need to be familiar with ways to study for the SAT and know when to take the SAT.

 Note: don’t fall into the trap of assuming the school you take the SAT at will automatically sign you up for the essay portion of the test.
 If you want to take the SAT with essay, you’ll need to indicate this at the time of your application.

 Prep Tips for SAT Test and SAT Essay Takers

-Whether you plan on taking the base SAT alone or the SAT with essay, we strongly recommend checking out these top-rated SAT prep books to get your started.
+Whether you plan on taking the base SAT alone or the SAT with essay, we strongly recommend checking out these top-rated SAT prep books and look at the different states SAT scores to get your started.
 In addition, we also reviewed a series of popular SAT prep courses that provide a detailed overview of what to expect on the day.

 There’s no such thing as being too prepared - getting started on your test prep 3-6 months ahead of time comes highly recommended.